ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmarks.md

 Do not worry about setting a bookmark inside an empty paragraph.
 The block with the `a` tag will not be rendered in the final content (for example for printing).

 The feature converts anchors into bookmarks during the {@link getting-started/setup/getting-and-setting-data#initializing-the-editor-with-data initialization of the editor} or while {@link getting-started/setup/getting-and-setting-data#replacing-the-editor-data-with-setdata replacing the editor data with `setData()`}.
 The notation based on the `id` attribute in an `a` HTML element without a `href` attribute is converted.
 Similar notations meet the conditions, too:

 * an `a` HTML element with a `name` attribute,
 * an `a` HTML element with the same `name` and `id` attributes,
 * an `a` HTML element with different `name` and `id` attributes.

 By default, all bookmarks created in the editor only have the `id="..."` attribute in the {@link getting-started/setup/getting-and-setting-data#getting-the-editor-data-with-getdata editor data}.

+## Integration with the link feature

+Bookmarks integrate with links, providing a smooth linking experience.
+Having some bookmarks in your content, you can move to the "Bookmarks" panel, which is available during link creation.
+It will display all available bookmarks.
+You can choose one of the bookmarks from the list, insert it, and your link will point to it.

+{@img assets/img/bookmarks-panel.png The bookmarks panel displayed during link creation}

 ## Installation